Sins-Repo/NLP-Sentiment140/README.md

 <br/>

 The reason is that, NLTK stopwords removal removes some useful words from the input text.
-For instance, the input text *'I do not like durian'* will become *'I like durian'* after applying the NLTK stopwords removal. <br/><br/>
+For instance, the input text *'I do not like durian'* will become *'I like durian'* after applying the NLTK stopwords removal.
+The meaning of the sentence is distorted. <br/><br/>

 # Conclusion